Vyral/nick-shivers/_posts/2018-10-29-how-my-rocket-listing-can-help-you-better-than-zillow.md

 **Zillow relies on data, which doesn’t work in markets like Portland and Southwest Washington** because the neighborhoods are so different.
 Data can’t pick that up, so if you don’t have instant knowledge of your specific area, you could be in trouble.&nbsp;

-The same is true for Open Door.
-Open Door does a great job in Phoenix, AZ because a lot of those subdivisions are brand new.
+The same is true for Opendoor.
+Opendoor does a great job in Phoenix, AZ because a lot of those subdivisions are brand new.
 When you have 500 houses that are all the same, it’s easy to get data points.
 You can’t do that in Hawthorne or Belmont.&nbsp;

 That’s why our program is designed to get you the maximum convenience and maximum value.
-My Rocket Listing is your best choice for choices.
+My Rocket Listing is your best choice.

 If you have any other questions about [My Rocket Listing,](https://www.myrocketlisting.com/){: target="_blank"} just give me a call or send me an email.
 I would be happy to help you!